 When would I use a Grizzly Screen?

 Stop feeding your topsoil screener oversized material.
 You’ve seen it before, large rocks or debris can pile up as you screen, blocking materials from efficiently passing through.
-A material blockage could ruin your screens, causing early panel replacement and a stop in your production line.
+A material blockage could ruin your screens, causing early replacement of your topsoil screens and put a stop to your production line.
 This problem could cost you – in lost production and penalties for project delays.
 When processing material in a variety of sizes, Grizzly screens are the perfect solution.

 Larger material to screen – If you’re handling a load with rocks and rubble in a variety of sizes, Grizzly screens are perfect for sizing and sorting materials into what you need to crush and what you can use.